meilisearch/documentation/guides/advanced_guides/keys.md

 Since the private and public keys are generated based on your master key, you must change the master key to change the two other ones.

-MeiliSearch needs to be restarted with the new master key for the keys to be changed.
+After changing your master key, you must restart the MeiliSearch server to ensure the other keys renewal.

 **All key will be changed**, thus a single key can not be changed.